ejfox/website/content/blog/md/computer-setup-2019.md

 ---

 # Computer setup
-There is some part of my personality that identifies with “preppers” who assemble “go bags” in case of emergency.
-It’s the same part that made me want to buy a manual Honda as my first car, so I could be sure I could drive any car I encountered.
+I’m a big fan of [preparation](https://ejfox.com/blog/step-zero/).
+There is some part of my personality that identifies with preppers who assemble “go bags” in case of emergency.
+It’s the same instinct that made me want to buy a manual transmission for my first car.
+That way I could be sure I could drive any car I encountered.

 My technological set-up is similar.
-There are a lot of things in place that one could argue I don’t need right now, or don’t use regularly.
-But it makes me feel better because they are already configured and set up in case I need them.
+There are a lot of things in place that one could argue I don’t need right now, or don’t use regularly, or could be done a bit more automatically.

+But it makes me feel better because they are already configured and set up in case I need them, and I can get fine-tuned control when I need it.

 > There are about a hundred little tricks like this that Hiro wouldn't know about if he hadn't been programming avatars for people like Vitaly Chernobyl for the last couple of years.
 To write a really good invisible avatar from scratch would take a long time, but he puts one together in several hours by recycling bits and pieces of old projects left behind in his computer.
 Which is how hackers usually do it.
 > <cite>Neal Stephenson, Snow Crash, 1992</cite>